 Her family thought she had died in the struggle.
-Then Mélida suddenly back to her village at sixteen, wearing a pistol and a grenade.
+Then Mélida suddenly returned to her village at sixteen, wearing a pistol and a grenade.
 Only her grandfather identified her — from a birthmark on her cheek.

 The very next day, the military surrounded her residence, known as by using an informant seeking the bounty on her head.

-Colombia is nearing a peace settlement with the rebels to end a 1/2-century of preventing, one of the longest conflicts in the world.
+Colombia is nearing a peace settlement with the rebels to end a 1/2-century of preventing one of the longest conflicts in the world.

 More than 220,000 humans were killed, leaving a country bitterly divided over what function, if any, former rebels have to play in society when they drop their guns for a new, unarmed life out of doors the jungle.